rsvinicius/antifraud-system/Readme.md

 When working on an anti-fraud system, it is necessary to consider that the environment of transactions is constantly changing.
 There are many factors like the country's economy, the behavior of fraudsters, and the number of transactions happening concurrently that influence what we can call fraud.

 This system contains a adaptation mechanisms called **feedback**.
 Feedback will be carried out manually by a `SUPPORT` specialist for completed transactions.
 Based on the feedback results, the system will change the limits of fraud detection algorithms following the special rules.
-The table 3 shows the logic of feedback system:
+The following table shows the logic of feedback system:

 ##### Feedback system:
 | Transaction Feedback → Transaction Validity ↓ | ALLOWED              | MANUAL_PROCESSING | PROHIBITED           |